 Why do I need to take vitamins or fertility supplements?

-There is a lot of discussion around whether taking fertility supplements and vitamins can help increase fertility.
-Everyone’s body is different and will react differently, some people swear by them whereas others don’t see as conclusive results.
+There is a lot of discussion about whether taking fertility supplements and vitamins can help increase fertility.
+Everyone’s body is different and will react differently, some people swear by them whereas others don’t see conclusive results.
 However, what we do know is that vitamins play an essential role in all our bodily functions, including our reproductive system.
 Vitamins are used in

 If we are deficient in certain vitamins it can help to take supplements and in some cases can help reduce symptoms of infertility such as polycystic ovarian syndrome (PCOS).
 Taking fertility tablets isn’t something only women should consider, certain supplements have shown to increase sperm quality and motility also.